Top Wedding Do’s and Don’ts

 Do inject you and your fiancé’s personalities into every element of your big day.
 You want this event to be uniquely yours!
 Quirky place cards, thoughtful favors and your favorite foods during the cocktail hour are great places to bring in personal touches.

-Do practice walking around in your shoes a few times before your wedding day.
+Do practice walking around in your wedding shoes a few times before your wedding day.
 Even ballet flats can give you a nasty blister if they’re not broken in.
-Try doing a few chores around the house in your wedding footwear (when your fiancé isn’t home) to ensure you’ll be able to dance the night away!
+Try doing a few chores around the house in your wedding shoes (when your fiancé is not home) to ensure you will be able to dance the night away!

 Do choose a hair and makeup style that is similar to your daily look, with a touch of upgraded glamour.
 Your fiancé is going to want to see you walking down the aisle, and you’ll be much happier looking back on your pictures in a few years.